-An invitation to join the board of the employer or of a client company, or as a trustee of the employer's pension plan, may arise during a solicitor's career, and this step should be considered carefully, having regard to the professional and statutory duties owed as a solicitor to that company and the obligations arising under company law (in particular, the broader expansion and codification of duties under the Companies Act 2014) and pensions law.
-Gazette articles on these topics that offer some further insight include 'Should you serve on a board if asked?'
+An invitation to join the board of the employer or of a client company, or as a trustee of the employer's pension plan, may arise during a solicitor's career, and this step should be considered carefully having regard to the professional and statutory duties owed as a solicitor to that company and the obligations arising under company law (in particular, the broader expansion and codification of duties under the Companies Act 2014) and pensions law.
+The In-house and Public Sector Committee has written Gazette articles on these topics that offer some further insight -'Should you serve on the board if asked?'
 (March 2017, p13) and 'An invitation to serve' (Aug/Sept 2017, p28).
 This is addressed further in Chapter 2.